SeamusFinlayson/obr-dragonbane-initiative/README.md

 This extension adds an Add/Remove button to token context menus so you can right click some a token or selection of tokens and add them to the tracker.

-Clicking on a token name within the tracker allows you to set the ferocity, and you can use the lock/unlock buttons to retain initiative across rounds.
+Clicking on a token name within the tracker allows you to set the ferocity, and clicking on an individual card allows you to set it's value or keep it for the next round.